-We believe that helping companies to assess their use of single use plastic is a great way to introduce the wider idea of sustainability.
+We believe that helping companies and organisations to assess their use of single use plastic is a great way to introduce the wider idea of sustainability.

 Our research has shown that once people focus on one element, such as how to reduce a waste stream like plastic, it acts as a gateway to a greater awareness and desire to make changes.

 Our current project reflects this.
 We are working with local council to develop policy on green issues for business and organisations of influence.